Loading, please wait...

 Download Judgment: English

-Human Rights: Right to health, Right to liberty and security of person, Right to privacy
+Human Rights: Freedom from discrimination, Freedom from torture and cruel, inhuman or degrading treatment, Right to bodily integrity, Right to due process/fair trial, Right to liberty and security of person, Right to privacy

 Facts: